-Skills: Fine motor skills, making inferences, making observations, thinking in 3D
+Skills: fine motor skills, coloring, making inferences, storytelling

 Background: Spheres All Year highlights some of the spheres that we encounter in our daily lives as the seasons change.
+Ranging from delicious foods to the moon, spheres are all around us.
 In this activity, students will create their own spheres out of paper and decorate them to become a sphere they encounter in their own lives.
-Turning a 2D shape into a 3D object will help kids begin conceptualizing in a 3D space.
-This is a great starting point for introducing important STEM fields that now use 3D modelling and printing.

 - 1. Read Spheres All Year to your class. - 2.
 Print enough Sphere Nets for every student to have one.
 You can also print extras in case students want to make more than one sphere.
 You can print the nets onto any paper you have, including but not limited to: printer paper, construction paper, or scrapbook paper. - 3.
-Before beginning, ask the students what the outline looks like.
-Tell them they are going to cut it out and make something.
-Ask what 3D shape they think it will make. - 4.
 Demonstrate to students on how to make the sphere.
 Cut along the black outline of the two small circles and the sphere pattern in one line.
+(The larger circle on the printout can be ignored.)
 After cutting out the sphere, fold the two circles towards each other to be the top and bottom of the sphere.
-Fold the oval-shaped pieces inward and glue the edges to the top and bottom circles.
-Help your class as needed. - 5.
+Fold the oval-shaped pieces inward and glue the edges to the top and bottom circles of the sphere.
+Help your class as needed. - 4.
 Have the students pick their favorite season (this can be assigned to them as well, such as choosing the season they were born in) and decorate their sphere to remind them of a sphere they see during this season.
-For an extra challenge, ask your students to pick a type of sphere not included in Spheres All Year.
+For an extra challenge, ask your students to pick one not included in Spheres All Year.
 Decorating the sphere might be challenging after it's glued together, so there is an option to decorate/color it before gluing the sphere together.